A Twistorial Description of the IKKT-Matrix Model: Fuzzy twistor space and spinors

 The above Poisson brackets will be the same for $A^{\alpha\alpha'}(\ty|\lambda,\hat{\lambda})\in \Acurl$ and $\{\chi^{\alpha}(\ty|\lambda,\hat{\lambda}),\widetilde{\chi}^{\alpha'}(\ty|\lambda,\hat{\lambda})\}\in \Fcurl$ (cf. \eqref{balancedA}, \eqref{balancedF}).
 Here, it is clear that the $\Sigma$ operator acts only on the fibre and can be thought of as "spin" operator.
 By contracting with $\Ecal^{\kappa\kappa'}_{\ \ \ \alpha\alpha'}$, we obtain the following expression

 Here, $g^{\alpha\alpha'\beta\beta'}$ is the effective metric in the tangential direction that will be defined in \eqref{eq:tensoreffectivemetric1}.
 Due to the parametrization \eqref{eq:muparametrization}, we see that the rhs. vanishes in the flat limit.
 Hence, to a good approximation, the contribution of $\Sigma$ can be neglected when the radius $R$ is large enough.
-This observation will be useful when we study the scattering amplitudes of the HS-IKKT model in the semi-classical and flat limit. \paragraph{The effective metric.} From \eqref{nabla-def-1} and \eqref{eq:5thderivation}, one can define the efffective metric as follow
+This observation will be useful when we study the scattering amplitudes of the HS-IKKT model in the semi-classical and flat limit. \paragraph{The effective metric.} Combining \eqref{nabla-def-1} and \eqref{eq:5thderivation}, the effective metric is obtained as follow